 Fig. 55 shows a sketch of one of the common types of these switches.
 The two views on the left show the stationary element, which is mounted on the end bracket of the motor; and the view on the right shows the rotating element, which is mounted on the shaft of the rotor.
 On the stationary element we have two terminals, "B" and "B", to which the line and starting winding leads are connected.
-These semi-circular metal pieces are separated from each other; so that there is no circuit between them except when the metal pieces "A" and "A" are drawn together over the cylinder formed by "B" and "B".
+These semi-circular metal pieces are separated from each other; so that there is no circuit between them drawn together over the cylinder formed by "B" and "B".
 This closes a circuit between them when the motor is idle.
 When the motor starts and begins to revolve at high speed the weight of the pieces "A" and "A" causes them to be thrown outward to the ends of their slots, thus disconnecting them from "B" and "B" and opening the circuit of the starting winding.